 - Consider submitting any additional materials that provide direct evidence of relevant experience or writing ability, such as published papers, research posters, or reports.
 Please upload any such documents as “supplemental materials”.

-Approximately 2 weeks into their first (Fall) semester, CMB graduate students will select two (M.S. program) or three (Ph.D. program) laboratories in which to perform five-week research rotations.
-Following the completion of the research rotations graduate students select a laboratory in which to complete their research thesis project.
+Approximately 2 weeks into their first (Fall) semester, CMB graduate students select two (M.S. program) or three (Ph.D. program) laboratories in which to perform five-week research rotations.
+Following the completion of the research rotations, graduate students select a laboratory in which to complete their research thesis project.
 New students who are supported by a research assistantship are exempt from this requirement.